 When taken in a dose as prescribed by the physician.
 Till then there will be no side effects. however, if you took it more than the prescribed dose it may show the following signs:

 Q2.
 Are supplements bad for your kidney?

 Before taking any kind of supplement kindly consult with your physician.
-Dietary supplements are good if you take them in a correct dose.
+Dietary supplements are good if you take them in the correct dose.
 Otherwise, it may show some side effects.
 So at last, I want to thank you for reading this content.
 Hope you all love it, if yes, then please let us know by commenting in the comment section it won’t take much time.
 Your views are precious to us.
 If you still have some doubts about Dietary supplements.
-Feel free to contact us anytime on Instagram, Facebook or Pinterest.
+Feel free to contact us anytime on Instagram, Facebook, or Pinterest.